precice/precice.github.io/content/docs/tooling/tooling-performance-analysis.md

 ### Scripting the processing

-For the scripting, I recommend using the [trace processor](https://perfetto.dev/docs/analysis/trace-processor-python) included in the python package `perfetto`.
+For the scripting, we recommend using the [trace processor](https://perfetto.dev/docs/analysis/trace-processor-python) included in the python package `perfetto`.

 ```bash
 pip install perfetto